DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG014-CIS-Control-Group14-Security_Awareness_and_Skills_Training.md

 Train workforce members on the dangers of connecting to, and transmitting data over, insecure networks for enterprise activities.
 If the enterprise has remote workers, training must include guidance to ensure that all users securely configure their home network infrastructure.

 ### Why it is required

+* To reduce the risk of unauthorised access to enterprise assets and data

 ### How it is achieved